florim14/ThirreMjeshtrin/readme.md

 2.2 Basic activity layouts and workﬂow

-2 APPLICATION COREIf a user wants to register in the app as a Repairman, they’d be asked to give their info as shownin the activity:
+If a user wants to register in the app as a Repairman, they’d be asked to give their info as shownin the activity:

 Figure 5: Register as a Repairman